baieric/chatstats/README.md

 Have fun!
 If you need help deciding what conversations to try, [sort your `messages` folder by size](http://dailymactips.com/display-the-size-of-all-your-folders-in-the-mac-finder-window/).
 Try it out on all of your largest conversations!

+### Advanced Configuration

+There are some advanced options available in the file `config.py`.

 ## Contribute

 Feel free to [request a feature](https://github.com/baieric/chatstats/issues/new) or make a pull request.
 There are ideas for bug fixes, improvements, and new graphs in [the project roadmap](https://github.com/baieric/chatstats/blob/master/ROADMAP.md).